-COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (f) Alternative solutions - automatic fire detection and alarm systems Not applicable; as approved by the relevant authority (insert details on Form 2).
-As approved by the relevant authority (insert details on Forms 1 and 3).
-Refer to Appendix A of this standard for information on alternative solutions.
+COLUMN 1 - List of essential safety provisions (ESPs) installed or to be installed in the building COLUMN 2 - Applicable ESP installation standards (or existing baseline data to be maintained) COLUMN 3 - Standards or other requirements for maintenance and testing of ESPs COLUMN 4 - Informative (provided for guidance only - refer to standards or other requirements in Column 3 for specific detail) (f) Performance solutions - automatic fire detection and alarm systems - Describe the performance solution.
+List the installation standards or construction practices that are integral to achieving the performance solution described in Column 1.
+List the maintenance and testing routines or special requirements that must be followed to ensure ongoing performance of the installation listed in Column 2.
+Appendix A of this standard contains for practitioners and building owners about performance solutions.
+Approved installation standards or construction practices listed in Column 2 will establish the baseline data to be maintained by using the maintenance routines listed in Column 3.

-3.9 Lifts
+9.9 Lifts